orxfun/orx-parallel/docs/wasm.md

 wasm-pack build ../wasm_bindings --target web --out-dir ../app/pkg -- -Z build-std=panic_abort,std
 ```

-See:

-- `examples/wasm/tsp/vanilla/app/package.json`
-- `examples/wasm/mini/vanilla-vite/app/package.json`
-- `examples/wasm/mini/vanilla-manual/app/package.json`
+See the app package scripts in [`orx-parallel-wasm-demos`](https://github.com/orxfun/orx-parallel-wasm-demos).

-If the build is not atomics-enabled, `init_wasm_thread_pool(...)` is not available and the parallel runtime cannot be initialized.
+If the build is not atomics-enabled, `init_wasm_parallel_runtime(...)` is not available and the parallel runtime cannot be initialized.

 ### 2. Serve with cross-origin isolation headers